Being a parent is terrifying.

 They have been through so much.

-With new places to journey and new challenges to discover.
+Always new places to journey and new challenges to discover.

 They hold loosely to the things around them while standing firmly on their true foundation.